 - easily stretch the interface to fit different screen ratios and sizes

-- address as most Android devices as possible
+- address as much Android devices as possible

 - reduce apk size to suit low-bandwidth users — especially in places such as Latin America or Southeast Asia, where Mixvibes is historically strong

 For a leaner process, I taught the Illustrator’s basics to developers.

 Our MVP got more than 100 articles, user ratings were above 4.5 and the app was profitable in its first months.